 Perhaps I've been branded a flight risk.
 Since the majority of my employment has (thankfully) been for wages higher than what seasonal positions offer, this means I will vacate the position at first opportunity—as if there were any.

 Then there is my college degree, which conveniently confirms to any would-be employer that I will be bored.
 This somehow differentiates me from the sullen, texting palm zombies already hired.

 Bail is set at extended unemployment

 Could it be that I fail to sufficiently impress the young women I am invariably interviewed by?

 When asked why I want to work at the ________ store, perhaps I don’t become starry-eyed enough as I relate how working from midnight to eight AM the day after Thanksgiving for what can’t even be described as a living wage has been a dream of mine since I was a little boy.

 Which presents yet-another another problem: I have a penis.

-This provokes in me the unsettling feeling that to these women, drunk on some vague notion of girl-power, I am their enemy.
+This provokes in me the unsettling feeling that to these women, drunk on some vague notion of girl-power, that I am their enemy.
 Middle-aged white guys stand in the way of everything they want to be, and always have.
-Is this their chance for payback?
+Isn't this their chance for payback?

 Just for a change, I’d like to receive a wan smile, a limp handshake and the complete avoidance of eye contact from a middle-aged white guy after an interview.